-Active malignancy is generally a contraindication to organ donation, with some specific exceptions.
-However, transmission of malignancy may nonetheless occur as a result of occult malignancy in the donor, or as a result of past or active malignancy that was judged to have a low chance of transmission at the time of donor evaluation.
+Active malignancy generally precludes organ donation, with some exceptions.
+Transmission of malignancy may nonetheless occur as a result of occult malignancy in the donor, or as a result of past or current malignancy that was judged to have a low chance of transmission at the time of donor evaluation.
+In these circumstances, transmission of cancer from donor to recipient is believed to occur in <0.1% of solid organ transplants.

-Data on the occurrence of malignancy transmission through organ transplantation is captured by tumour registries, such as the Israel Penn International Transplant Tumor Registry (IPITTR), and databases such as the United Kingdom Transplant Registry and the United States United Network for Organ Sharing (UNOS) Registry.
-These data sources are limited in that registries, such as IPITTR, rely on voluntary event-based reporting and lack routine follow-up data on all recipients so tend to over-estimate risk.
-Conversely, databases may incompletely track recipients and thus under-report the development of cancer, resulting in under-estimation of risk.
+Some data on the occurrence of malignancy transmission through organ transplantation are available through tumour registries and other databases (see Appendix J).
+These data have significant limitations due to incomplete capture of adverse events and the inherent difficulties of attributing cancer in the recipient to donor origin.
+Registries such as the Israel Penn International Transplant Tumor Registry (IPITTR) rely on voluntary event-based reporting and lack routine follow-up data on all recipients therefore tend to over-estimate risk.
+Conversely, transplant recipient databases may incompletely track recipients over time and thus under-report the development of cancer, resulting in under-estimation of risk.
+There are currently no transplant registries with systems in place to capture all cancer diagnoses over the lifetime of the recipient.
+Nor is there a system to capture instances where donor cancer has not resulted in transmission to the recipient, further complicating the calculation of transmission risk.